Bootstrap

 make_dot(m)

-.
+We call bootstrap() method instead of fit().
 Here, the second argument specifies the number of bootstrap sampling.

 model = lingam.DirectLiNGAM()

-result = model.bootstrap(X, n_sampling=100)
+result = model.bootstrap(X, n_sampling=n_samples)

-Causal Directions¶
+Causal Directions

 cdc = result.get_causal_direction_counts(n_directions=8, min_causal_effect=0.01, split_by_causal_effect_sign=True)